 More Functions: Clicking on the three dots allows you certain additional functionalities like to refresh the connection (especially useful if meanwhile more tables and columns have been added), edit the data source.

-Step 5: By default, all the tables and associated columns are selected.
-Right click and press “Reset”.
-Then select the tables and columns you are interested to keep in the metadata.
-It is always advisable to keep limited tables and columns in the metadata which are only required for reporting purposes.
+Step 5: By default, none of the tables and associated columns are selected.
+Select the tables you are interested to keep in the metadata.
+It is always advisable to keep only the limited tables in the metadata which are required for reporting purposes.
 You can also create multiple metadata’s for different set of roles/functional requirements.

 Once the selections are made you can either drag into the second selection interface or right click and use the option “Add to Metadata”.
 The selected tables and columns will appear like the below.